What is Bioavailability?

 When CBD is introduced to the body, it is metabolized in different ways depending on how the CBD was delivered.
 These metabolic processes determine how much CBD will eventually be absorbed, or “bioavailable” to you.

-Other factors related to bioavailability are onset and duration.
-Onset describes how long it takes for you to start feeling the effects of CBD, while duration is how long those effects will last.
+Other factors related to CBD bioavailability are onset and duration.
+Onset describes how long it takes for you to start feeling the effects of the CBD product, while duration is how long those effects will last.

-Product formulation, delivery method, and individual variations in physiology affect what the bioavailability, onset, and duration of CBD will be.
+Product formulation, concentration, delivery method/dosage form, and individual variations in physiology affect what the bioavailability, onset, and duration of CBD will be.
 Long-term use of CBD will also result in an additive effect as the cannabinoid levels build in the body over time.
 This could prolong the duration of benefits for any one method.

 Different Ways to Take CBD